boostinwrx/turbosomething_fe/README.md

 **[Link to Rails server-side repo](https://github.com/boostinwrx/turbosomething_be)**

-This concept was created as our Flatiron School Mod 4 project.
+This concept was created as our Flatiron School Mod 4 project, with my project partner [Will Comfort](https://github.com/wcomfortI).

 ---
 #### Application still in development, currently polishing up and building upon original concept